ricky-davis/AstroLauncher/README.md

 BackupRetentionPeriodHours= 76

 # Location to backup the save files to
-BackupFolderLocation = Astro\Saved\Backup\LauncherBackups
+BackupRetentionFolderLocation = Astro\Saved\Backup\LauncherBackups

 # Enable auto restart
 EnableAutoRestart = False

-# What time do you want the next restart to be?
-24 Hour time.
+# Timestamp you want to synchronize with.
 00:00 or "midnight" work for midnight.
 Disable with "False".
 No quotes.
+# Example: If set to 03:35, with AutoRestartEveryHours set to 6, it will restart at 03:35, 09:35, 15:35, and 21:35 every day
-AutoRestartFirst24HTimestamp = 00:00
+AutoRestartSyncTimestamp = 00:00

 # After the first restart specified above, how often do you want to restart?
 AutoRestartEveryHours = 24